-If you are planning a vacation to the romantic town of Trento in the Norheast of Italy you will find that there are many interesting things to see and do.
+If you are planning an Italian vacation to the romantic town of Trento in the Norheast of Italy you will find that there are many interesting things to see and do.

 Trento is amazing to see, it was once said that the city has nothing to offer the tourist, but with all the things to see, you will enjoy a visit.